knarf7112/knarf7112.github.io/resume-en.md

 # Knock Yang (楊世嘉)

+Currently, I am working as a senior frontend engineer at QiYi Technology Co., Ltd.
+My primary responsibilities include refactoring and developing the chat system's user side and back office, as well as creating customer service systems and wallet systems.
+During this period, I have completed around seven projects using Vue 2 and Vue 3.
+In addition to fixing WebSocket issues in old projects, I redesigned WebSocket components to be shared across both Vue 2 and Vue 3 projects.
+I am familiar with using Chrome DevTools to troubleshoot issues in production environments.
+Utilizing Chrome DevTools Performance, I identified and resolved problems related to slow list rendering and input lag.
+Furthermore, I modularized chat room components so they can be reused for other projects' related functionalities.
+I also have experience with Progressive Web Apps (PWAs) and Web Worker.
+To improve the loading speed of specific images, I used the Cache API to implement a proxy layer.
+I integrated Sentry for debugging production environment issues and Cypress for comprehensive frontend/backend integration testing to ensure key business functions operate normally.
+I discussed deployment strategies with my supervisor that suit our team's needs.
+Additionally, I enjoy sharing discussions about new technologies with colleagues or assisting them in resolving frontend-related problems.

 At Hippo Information Co., Ltd is the full-stack engineer.
 Assist the platform to develop file download related react components and scrolling components.
 Use NestJS to develop API service and Laravel to develop integration service between API and third-party API service.